KSYung1228/ITP4514-AI-Notes/Lab8.md

 ## Models - Detectron2

  - "Detectron2 is Facebook AI Research's next generation library that provides state-of-art detection and segmentation algorithms.
-It is the successot of Detectron and maskrcnn-benchmark, It supports a number of computer vision research projects and production applications in Facrbook."
+It is the successot of Detectron and maskrcnn-benchmark, It supports a number of computer vision research projects and production applications in Facrbook"